pm-dev/kotlin-gremlin-ogm/README.md

 - `String`

-If your Gremlin implementation does not support one of these native types, make sure to register a property mapper for it with `GraphMapper` using the `scalarMappers` param or declare a [`@Mapper`](https://github.com/pm-dev/kotlin-gremlin-ogm/blob/master/kotlin-gremlin-ogm/src/main/kotlin/org/apache/tinkerpop/gremlin/ogm/annotations/Mapper.kt) for that property.
+If your Gremlin implementation does not support one of these native types, make sure to register a property mapper for they type with your `GraphDescription` or declare a [`@Mapper`](https://github.com/pm-dev/kotlin-gremlin-ogm/blob/master/kotlin-gremlin-ogm/src/main/kotlin/org/apache/tinkerpop/gremlin/ogm/annotations/Mapper.kt) for that property.